April 2024 Iranian strikes on Israel

 On 13 April 2024, the Islamic Revolutionary Guards Corps (IRGC), a branch of the Iranian Armed Forces, in collaboration with the Islamic Resistance in Iraq, Lebanese militant group Hezbollah, and the Ansar Allah (Houthis), launched attacks against Israel and the Israeli-occupied Golan Heights (Note: Internationally recognized as Syrian territory, occupied and claimed by Israel, recognized as Israeli by the United States) with loitering munitions, cruise missiles, and ballistic missiles.
 The attack was codenamed by Iran as Operation True Promise (وعده صادق).
 Iran said it was retaliation for the Israeli bombing of the Iranian embassy in Damascus on 1 April, which killed two Iranian generals.
 The strike was seen as a spillover of the Gaza war and marked Iran's first direct attack on Israel since the start of their proxy conflict.

 Several countries in the Middle East (Note: Iraq, Jordan, Lebanon, Syria, Kuwait, and Israel) closed their airspace a few hours before Iran launched a standoff attack against Israel around midnight on 13 April.
 Iran's attack sent around 170 drones, over 30 cruise missiles, and more than 120 ballistic missiles toward Israel and the Israeli-occupied Golan Heights.
 (Note: Internationally recognized as Syrian territory, occupied and claimed by Israel, recognized as Israeli by the United States) The Israel Defense Forces used Arrow 3 and David's Sling systems to shoot down many of the incoming weapons.
 American, British, French, and Jordanian air forces also shot some down.
 France, which intervened at Jordan's request, deployed warships to provide radar coverage.
 Jordan said it had intercepted objects flying into its airspace to protect its citizens.

 Israel said that the coalition, whose defensive efforts were codenamed Iron Shield, destroyed 99 percent of the incoming weapons, most before they reached Israeli airspace.
 A U.S. official said that at least nine Iranian missiles had struck two Israeli airbases, causing minor damage.
 Some of the ballistic missiles were shot down in space by the Arrow system.
 The missiles caused minor damage to the Nevatim Airbase in southern Israel, which remained operational.
 In Israel, a 7-year-old Israeli Bedouin girl was struck and injured by part of a missile, and 31 other people either suffered minor injuries while rushing to shelters or were treated for anxiety.
 Jordan reported some shrapnel falling on its territory, causing little damage or injuries.
 The next day, Iran's envoy to the United Nations stated that the attacks "can be deemed concluded".

-The attack was the largest attempted drone strike in history, intended to overwhelm anti-aircraft defenses.
+The wave of drones was intended to overwhelm anti-aircraft defenses.
 It was the first time since Iraq's 1991 missile strikes that Israel was directly attacked by the military of another state.
 Iran's attacks drew criticism from the United Nations, several world leaders, and political analysts, who warned that they risk escalating into a full-blown regional war.
 Israel retaliated by executing limited strikes on Iran on 18 April 2024.